Header

 Funded by the California Water Quality Control Board, Integrated Watershed Management Program

-Wolverton Gulch is a tributary to Barber Creek located in Hydesville, California and drains into the Van Duzen River at Starvation Flats.
-It is located 40o 32’18” North latitude and 124o 06’39” West latitude with a length of approximately 3.7 miles.
-Elevations in Wolverton Gulch range from 40 feet at the mouth to 1000 feet above sea level at its headwaters.
-The watershed is primarily in private ownership with some PALCO ownership in the upper reaches.
+Watershed Overview : Wolverton Gulch is a tributary to Barber Creek located in Hydesville, California and draining into the Van Duzen River at Starvation Flats.
+It is located 40degrees 32’18” North latitude and 124 degrees 06’39” West latitude with approximately 3.7 miles of blue line stream.
+Elevations in Wolverton Creek range from 40 feet at the mouth to 1000 feet in the headwaters.
+The watershed is primarily in private ownership with some PALCO holdings in the upper reaches.

-For pictures showing students in Wolverton Creek go to http://fovd.org/htm/educational_projects.htm.
+For more pictures showing students in Wolverton Creek go to http://fovd.org/htm/educational_projects.htm.

-A Stream Inventory Report was conducted by the CA Department of Fish and Game in 1997 through the Salmon and Steelhead Restoration and Enhancement Program of the North Coast Basin Planning Project.
+A Stream Inventory Report was conducted by the California Dept of Fish and Game in 1997 through the Salmon and Steelhead Restoration and Enhancement Program of the North Coast Basin Planning Project.
+This is presently available in hard copy through California Dept.of Fish and Game in Fortuna.

 Restoration work by Eel River Watershed Improvement Group was conducted in 1999 to encourage fish passage.
-Northwest Resources conducted a project in 2001 to restore summer stream flows and salmonid habitat, and prevent excessive sedimentation on 1780 feet of Wolverton Gulch and 300 feet of Barber Creek by placement of stock water, exclusion and control fencing.
-For more information about the restoration projects go to the California Watershed Portal:
+A project was conducted by Northwest Resource in 2001 to restore summer stream flows and salmonid habitat, and prevent excessive sedimentation on 1780 feet of Wolverton Creek and 300 feet of Barber Creek by placement of stock water, exclusion and control fencing.
+For more information about the restoration projects go to the California Watershed Portal. http://cwp.resources.ca.gov/browser/search.epl?nrpi=1&hrname=&huname=&keyword=&idnum=01111.210002&haname=

 Friends of the Van Duzen River